KimJongTrill/Teruvia/AGT.md

 ### Faerûn

-This city lies at the base of the coastal ridge in the Valley of the Vekz, sustained by some light mining and lumber processing.
+This city lies at the base of the coastal ridge in the Valley of the Vekz, sustained by some light mining and lumber processingy.

 <img src='https://www.gmbinder.com/images/EVRlc7c.png' style='width:320px'/>